ardock/cwac-rba/README.markdown

 If there is no `activities/` directory inside of `templates/`, create that too.

 Step #4: Clone this repo (or unZIP the ZIP file) into `templates/activities/`.
-You should wind up with something like `extras/templates/activities/ReallyBlankActivity/`.
+You should wind up with something like `extras/templates/activities/cwac-rba/`.

-(Pro tip: if you are on Linux, symlinks work here, so you could have `ReallyBlankActivity` elsewhere in your filesystem and have a symlink pointing to it in `extras/templates/activities`)
+(Pro tip: if you are on Linux, symlinks work here, so you could have `cwac-rba` elsewhere in your filesystem and have a symlink pointing to it in `extras/templates/activities`)